 Nicola Sturgeon visits Crieff Nutcracker Christmas Shop

 Excitement Builds…

-The children, who have mostly come straight from school are as high as kites: not only about the imminent arrival of Scotland’s First Lady – the displays at the Nutcracker Christmas shop are incredible, and a festive, friendly and relaxed atmosphere abounds.
+The children, who have mostly come straight from school are as high as kites, and not only about the imminent arrival of Scotland’s First Minister.
+The displays at the Nutcracker Christmas shop are remarkable, festive and friendly.
+A relaxed atmosphere abounds.

+Nicola Sturgeon visits Crieff Nutcracker Christmas Shop